seabbs/thesis/README.md

 - `docs`: Formatted PhD thesis (`html` + `pdf`).
 - `plan`: Initial aims and objectives + in progress planning.
 - `packrat`: All R packages required.
+- `projects`: A backup of all analysis code used for this PhD.
+Not present on GitHub this folder can be restored using `bash bin/grab_projects.sh`.
+Details of all analysis projects can be found in the introduction to the thesis

 See individual chapter text and Rmd documents for additional reproducibility information.